A-D-DBS-application/web-application-2025-group-10/README.md

 Other:

-How to run the app locally
+How to run the app locally - enter the following in the terminal
 - Create and activate a virtual environment:
   - Windows:
       python -m venv venv